pgdr/talks/komodo/PITCHME.md

 * separate the installation from the source code
  * no tests (need nightly integration tests, but where?)
 * this means that when you add a new file, it may and may not be copied
-* It's _additive_, meaning that when you rename a file, the old remains

 +++

+Some issues:

+* separate the installation from the source code
+ * no tests (need nightly integration tests, but where?)
+* this means that when you add a new file, it may and may not be copied
+* it's _additive_, meaning that when you rename a file, the old remains

++++

 How the software is installed is a part of the development!

++++

-When we use proper install tools (cmake/setuptools/make) to install, we put the install responsibility in the source tree, and make it possible to test.
+Use proper tools (cmake/setuptools/make) to install → testable

-This is called _installation testing_ and can be done on Travis by a simple install before tests are run.
+Called _installation testing_

 How do you test that Jenkins deploy scripts are up-to-date?

-+++

-However, if you are a maintainer of one or two, or maybe five applications, this may work.
-But if you are responsible for 10 or more, it will not.
-It simply does not scale.

 +++